 It is excellent that VIAC started its VIAC Vested Benefits account.
 We need more good retirement accounts in Switzerland.

-While it is great, VIAC Vested Benefits account is not perfect.
+While it is excellent, the VIAC Vested Benefits account is not perfect.
 You can only invest up to 80% in stocks for the mandatory part of your second pillar.
 Also, the maximum exposure to foreign currencies is 60%.
 These limits reduce the diversification that we can reach with this account.

-For these reasons, I currently think that the valuepension vested benefits account is superior to the VIAC Vested Benefits account.
-I will make a full comparison of these two offers later on.
-But it seems that you can allocate more to stocks with valuepension and have a higher global diversification.
+For these reasons, the Finpension vested benefits account is superior to the VIAC Vested Benefits account.
+If you want more details, I have a full comparison of VIAC and Finpension for vested benefits.

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book